2. Jobs howto

 36811_374 array standard panteater_l+ 1 COMPLETED 0:0

 The command uses a default output format.
-A more useful example will set a specific format that provides extra information.

 Find detailed accounting info a job using specific format: